caiot5/retroexternalmodem/README.md

 The auto setup ends here and you're good to go, add a generic (standard) modem to 38400 baud rate **WITHOUT HARDWARE FLOW CONTROL**
 and either dial (PPP) to 2242525 to use the internet (remember: **you WILL need to use your login and password credentials from raspberry to authenticate the dial-up)**
-or dial via Hyper Terminal (or such) using ATDTyour.bbs.com:port or dial ATDT3372234 to Luiz's "Cupim" Guedes micronet BBS ;)
+or dial via Hyper Terminal (or such) using ATDTyour.bbs.com:port or dial ATDT3372234 to Luiz Pacheco's micronet BBS ;)
 But if for some reason you wanted to do the manual setup, follow the next detailed steps:

 ## Manual Setup (Advanced)